BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-*Rather than cross-referencing line numbers in the code, I will mention functions which implement a specific functionality.
-Code can change rapidly even after project submission, rendering any line-numbers mentioned in this README invalid.*

 ---

 ### Writeup / README